Everyone has a pest control method they swear by, but what’s the best thing on the market?

 Choosing the best ant bait is difficult, but we’re here to help!

-Borax is another great option, especially if you have ants invading your kitchen or bathroom spaces.
-Typically inexpensive, borax is cost-effective and can act similarly to name-brand ant baits and poisons.
+Borax is a great option, especially if you have ants invading your kitchen or bathroom spaces.
+Borax is typically inexpensive and can act similarly to name-brand ant baits and poisons.

 Gel ant baits are another popular pick, but we suggest consulting with a pest control professional if you’re experiencing a severe insect infestation.
 Whenever pests invade your home, a reputable agency can eliminate the ants inside and keep them from returning outside!

 Here at proof., our Pest-Free Guarantee covers many stubborn pests like ants.
 When you utilize our ant services, we’ll treat all visible pests during initial treatment and return throughout the year to ensure the creepy crawlers haven’t returned.